teal-finance/incorruptible/README.md

 ## 🤫 Usage

-Now, we use less JWT and more _Incorruptible_ tokens in production:
+Now we use less JWT and more _Incorruptible_ tokens in production:

-- JWT as an authentication provided by the [Quid][q] server (trusted third party).
+- JWT as authentication provided by the [Quid][q] server (trusted third party).
 - _Incorruptible_ as a session token (session cookie).

 ### JWT

-The **JWT** is well suited when multiple servers manage the authentication: it avoids sharing the private key.
+The **JWT** is well suited when multiple servers manage the authentication:
+It avoids sharing the private key.
-We use the good old RSA, with a [32-bytes] key (256 bits).
+We use the good old RSA with a [32-bytes] key (256 bits).
-The [Auth server][q] is the single holding the private key.
+The [Auth server][q] is the only one that owns the private key.
-Thus, the backend does manage the user login, because the signature provided by the authentication server is sufficient.
+Thus, the backend manages the user login, since the signature provided by the authentication server is sufficient.
-So our backend can be moderately secure (does not hold user data).
+So our backend can be moderately secure (no user data).
 Only the authentication server requires high security (for example, we uninstall the SSH daemon on the machine).